Saltycurry07/Beauty-Premium-in-the-Course-Evaluation/README.md

 ## Beauty Score Inference (**SCUT-FBP5500**)

-We use the pretrained SCUT-FBP5500 PyTorch models (link:https://github.com/HCIILAB/SCUT-FBP5500-Database-Release ) to generate a continuous raw beauty score from each faculty headshot.
+We use the pretrained SCUT-FBP5500  model (link:https://github.com/HCIILAB/SCUT-FBP5500-Database-Release ) to generate a continuous raw beauty score from each faculty headshot.

 ### What we run